 - Persistent dry eyes

-- Unstable vision due to medications, hormonal changes, pregnancy, breast-feeding or age
+- Recent changes in vision due to medications, hormonal changes, pregnancy, breast-feeding or age

-- Have an eye disease called keratoconus, or if you have a family history of it
+- Have an eye disease that causes the cornea to thin and bulge, or if you have a family history of it

 - Have fairly good overall vision